 However, traditional identity and access management (IAM) tools are aimed at protecting static applications and structures rather than cloud infrastructure, which is extremely dynamic.

 So, cloud providers have launched their own resources to ensure cybersecurity in this type of environment.
-Despite this, the dynamism and diversity of cloud environments continue to pose challenges to ensure data protection and compliance with security policies.
+Despite this, the dynamism and diversity of cloud environments continue to pose challenges to ensuring data protection and compliance with security policies.

 After all, it is necessary to keep in mind that when a company uses the cloud to become more efficient, it can increase its attack surfaces with the excess of permissions in that environment.
-To make things worse, in such cases, it may not have the visibility and control necessary to apply the principle of least privilege.
+To make things worse, in such cases, it may not have the visibility and control necessary to apply the principle of the least privilege.

 Benefits of a CIEM Solution